 Students learn how to create and use databases with Microsoft Access.
 The objective of this course is to prepare students to take the MOS certification exam for Access.
-Students will gain exposure to Microsoft Outlook and receive hands-on integration of the entire Microsoft Office Suite.
+Students will also receive hands-on integration of the entire Microsoft Office Suite.